FAQs

 AOA integrates African history, culture, and problem-solving approaches into its curriculum while maintaining international academic standards.
 It prepares students for global opportunities while staying rooted in African perspectives.

-AOA will begin with a small, highly selective cohort of 30 students and gradually expand over the years.
+AOA currently has 30 students with 8 nationalities, and will admit 30 students each year from an increasing number of nationalities.
 At full capacity, AOA will have a total of 90 students (30 students over 3 academic years), with an equal ratio of girls to boys.